Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to

-where here $\delta_p$ denotes the Dirach delta \parencite{Wahba1990, Fasshauer2013}.
-However, closed form solutions of (\ref{eq:PDE-kernel}) are not available in our setting.
-Approximate solutions could be computed by Finite Elements Analysis (FEA) \parencite{Quarteroni2009}.
-Yet, we would face the issue of having to store the dense object $K_\M(\cdot,\cdot)$.
-As described in Section~\ref{sec:discretization}, we will instead leverage FEA to directly discretize the function $\hat \beta^F:\M \ra \R$ in the objective function (\ref{eq:model_ls_biv}).
+where $\langle \cdot, \cdot \rangle_{\calW^2(\M)}$ is the inner product that induces the norm $J^{1/2}(\cdot)$.
+However, closed-form solutions to equation (\ref{eq:RKHS_eval}) are not available in our setting.
+Approximate solutions could be computed by Finite Elements Analysis (FEA) \parencite{quarteroni2009numerical}, but we would still face the challenge of storing the dense object $K_\M(\cdot,\cdot)$.
+As described in Section~\ref{sec:discretization}, we instead leverage FEA to directly discretize the function $\hat \beta^F:\M \ra \R$ in equation (\ref{eq:model_ls_biv}).

-This highlights that the choice of the two modeling approaches is not arbitrary and that, arguably, for functional estimates supported on Euclidean spaces, defining explicitly a reproducing kernel is likely the preferred choice, while for general non-Euclidean domains, where defining a reproducing kernel is not trivial, the differential penalization approach is preferable.
+This highlights that the choice of the two modeling approaches is not arbitrary and that, arguably, for functional estimates supported on Euclidean spaces, defining explicitly a reproducing kernel is likely the preferred choice.
+Meanwhile, for general non-Euclidean domains, where defining a reproducing kernel is not trivial, the differential penalization approach is preferable.